Bunz42/Kayn-AI/README.md

 - **FastAPI**: For the excellent web framework
 - **TailwindCSS**: For the utility-first CSS framework
 - All contributors and users of this project

-For questions, issues, or suggestions, please open an issue on the GitHub repository.

 ---

 **Disclaimer**: This is a fan-made project and is not affiliated with or endorsed by Riot Games.
 Created for fun and learning purposes.
 I'm sorry (but not really).